Empty Sky

-Empty Sky is the debut studio album by British singer-songwriter Elton John, released on 6 June 1969.
-It was not issued in the United States until January 1975 (on MCA), with different cover art, well after John's fame had been established internationally.
+Empty Sky is the debut studio album by British singer-songwriter Elton John, released in the United Kingdom on 6 June 1969.
+Although imported UK copies of the album were available in the United States, Empty Sky was not issued in the US until January 1975 (on MCA Records), with different cover art, well after John's fame had been established internationally.

 Background

-Recorded during the winter of 1968 and spring of 1969 in a DJM Records 8-track studio, Empty Sky is the only album in the early part of Elton John's career not produced by Gus Dudgeon, instead helmed by friend and DJM staffer Steve Brown.
+Recorded during the winter of 1968 and spring of 1969 at DJM Records' 8-track studio, Empty Sky is the only album from the early phase of Elton John's career not produced by Gus Dudgeon; instead, production was handled by DJM staff member and close associate Steve Brown.
 The album was released in the UK in both stereo and mono, the latter now being a rare collector's item.

 John plays harpsichord on several tracks, including "Skyline Pigeon", which John has described as being "the first song Bernie and I ever got excited about that we ever wrote."

-John used musicians who were friends either of him or of Brown.
+John used musicians who were friends of either him or Brown or both.
 Guitarist Caleb Quaye and drummer Roger Pope, both at the time members of the band Hookfoot, played on many of the tracks.
 (Quaye and Pope would rejoin John a few years later as part of his studio and touring band behind Rock of the Westies in 1975 and Blue Moves in 1976.)
 Tony Murray from The Troggs played bass.
 Empty Sky is the first appearance with John of then Plastic Penny and Spencer Davis Group member Nigel Olsson, who played drums on "Lady What's Tomorrow?"
 (Olsson and fellow Spencer Davis bandmate, bassist Dee Murray, would soon join John as his early 1970s touring band.)
-Also listed in the production credits is Clive Franks, who would later produce John's live sound in concert for a tremendous amount of his touring career, as well as occasionally co-produce with John on albums such as A Single Man and 21 at 33.
+Also listed in the production credits is Clive Franks, who would later produce John's live sound in concert for much of his touring career, and would occasionally co-produce with John on albums such as A Single Man and 21 at 33.
 The original sleeve design was done by David Larkham (billed as "Dave"), who would go on to create designs for John and other artists.